OisinThomas/personal_blog/_posts/translating-into-learnings.md

 ---
-title: "Translating into Learnings"
+title: Translating into Learnings
+description: >-
-description:  "Translation forces you to think about meaning in a way other meditatative practices on a text don't."
+  Translation forces you to think about meaning in a way other meditatative practices on a text don't.
-updatedAt: "2022-07-12"
+updatedAt: '2022-07-12'
-publishedAt: "2022-07-12"
+publishedAt: '2022-07-12'
-author: "Oisín Thomas"
+author: Oisín Thomas
-image: "/profile.png"
+image: /profile.png
-majorTag: "Thoughts"
+majorTag: Thoughts
-subTag: "Translation"
+subTag: Translation
-language: "en"
+language: en
 tags:
-- Paul Graham
+  - paul-graham
-- Translation
+  - translation
-- Thoughts
+  - thoughts
-- Language
+  - language
 ---

 When I find an interesting piece of writing or a powerful passage, my first inclination tends to be to translate.
 Perhaps it’s the part-language degree (an Ghaeilge abu!) or my fascination with Japanese, but when I see a perfect distillation of knowledge, I just can’t help myself but think: what would that look like in…?
 And I doubt I’m the only person who feels this way; though, perhaps stranger is how I tend to follow through more often than not.
 So much so, it is now part of how I learn new ideas.